Sioux: Dakota War of 1862 and the Dakota diaspora

 By 1862, shortly after a failed crop the year before and a winter starvation, the federal payment was late.
 The local traders refused to issue any credit to the Dakota.
 One trader, Andrew Myrick, went so far as to say, "If they're hungry, let them eat grass."

-On August 16, 1862, the treaty payments to the eastern Dakota arrived in St. Paul, Minnesota, and were brought to Fort Ridgely the next day.
+On August 16, 1862, the treaty payments to the eastern Dakota arrived in Saint Paul, Minnesota, and were brought to Fort Ridgely the next day.
 However, they arrived too late to prevent the war.
 On August 17, 1862, the Dakota War began when a few Santee men murdered a white farmer and most of his family.
 They inspired further attacks on white settlements along the Minnesota River.
 On August 18, 1862, Little Crow of the Mdewakanton band led a group that attacked the Lower Sioux Agency (or Redwood Agency) and trading post located there.
 Later, settlers found Myrick among the dead with his mouth stuffed full of grass.
 Many of the upper Dakota (Sisseton and Wahpeton) wanted no part in the attacks with the majority of the 4,000 members of the Sisseton and Wahpeton opposed to the war.
 Thus their bands did not participate in the early killings.
 Historian Mary Wingerd has stated that it is "a complete myth that all the Dakota people went to war against the United States" and that it was rather "a faction that went on the offensive".

 Most of Little Crow's men surrendered shortly after the Battle of Wood Lake at Camp Release on September 26, 1862.
 Little Crow was forced to retreat sometime in September 1862.
 He stayed briefly in Canada but soon returned to the western Minnesota.
 He was killed on July 3, 1863, near Hutchinson, Minnesota while gathering raspberries with his teenage son.
 The pair had wandered onto the land of a settler Nathan Lamson, who shot at them to collect bounties.
-Once it was discovered that the body was of Little Crow, his skull and scalp were put on display by the Minnesota Historical Society in St. Paul, Minnesota.
+Once it was discovered that the body was of Little Crow, his skull and scalp were put on display by the Minnesota Historical Society in Saint Paul, Minnesota.
 The State held the trophies until 1971 when it returned the remains to Little Crow's grandson.
 For killing Little Crow the state increased the bounty to $500 when it paid Lamson.